 As part of your treatment and recovery, he recommends physical therapy.
 Daily stretching and strengthening exercises are essential to keeping your shoulder well-lubricated and moving smoothly.

 Don’t wait until your shoulder moves from freezing to frozen.
-Restore your mobility so that you can get back to your normal life by calling our office or using the online booking form.
+Restore your mobility so that you can get back to your normal life by call us at (972) 547-0047 or book an appointment online.